DaleCox/world_factbook/README.md

 The World Factbook Refactored

 This is a project for exploring the use of the React framework.
+As I hit milestones I'll update the demo page - https://dalecox.github.io/world_factbook/Public/index.html

 Many thanks to http://www.favicon-generator.org/ for generating the favicon sets I'm using for the site.